graalvm/graalvm-demos/native-image-reflection-example/README.md

         at ReflectionExample.main(ReflectionExample.java:25)
     ```

-    This shows that, from its static analysis, the `native-image` tool was unable to determine that class `StringReverser`
-    is used by the application and therefore did not include it in the native executable.
+    This shows that, from its static analysis, the `native-image` tool was unable to determine that class `StringReverser` is used by the application and therefore did not include it in the native executable.

 ## Example with Configuration

 To build a native executable containing references to the classes and methods that are accessed via reflection, provide the `native-image` utility with a configuration file that specifies the classes and corresponding methods.
-(For more information about configuration files, see [Reflection Use in Native Images](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/).You can create this file by hand, but a more convenient approach is to generate the configuration using the tracing agent.
-The agent generates the configuration for you automatically when you run your application (for more information, see [Assisted Configuration with Tracing Agent](https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/#tracing-agent).
+(For more information about configuration files, see [Reflection Use in Native Images](https://www.graalvm.org/latest/reference-manual/native-image/dynamic-features/Reflection/).
+You can create this file by hand, but a more convenient approach is to generate it using the tracing agent.
+The agent writes the configuration for you automatically when you run your application (for more information, see [Assisted Configuration with Tracing Agent](https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/#tracing-agent)).

-The following steps demonstrate how to use the javaagent tool, and its output, to create a native executable that relies on reflection.
+The following steps demonstrate how to use the tracing agent tool, and its output, to create a native executable that relies on reflection.

 1. Create a directory `META-INF/native-image` in the working directory:
     ```shell